mshytikov/job-interview-assignments/assignment7/README.md

 banner to indicate is that banner was shown.
 Because of assumption that server should handle at least a million visitors is better to use very short key name to save a memory.

+*Deployment*

+The easiest way it is just use Heroku ...
+But it is not what I'm interesting in.
+I decided to relax the testing of the AdMin app in favor of Deployment, (because the AdMin will have straightforward implementation also keep in mind that this is a TEST assignment and not production ready product (I can find 100 more excuses which are not excuses) Deployment will be done using Chef.